trahxam/hepattn/README.md

 # hepattn

 We present a general end-to-end ML approach for particle physics reconstruction by adapting cutting-edge object detection techniques.
-We demonstrate that a single encoder-decoder transformer can solve many different reconstruction problems that traditionally required specialised, task-specific approaches for each domain.
+We demonstrate that a single encoder-decoder transformer can solve many different reconstruction problems that traditionally required specialised, task-specific approaches.

 This general approach has been applied to various reconstruction tasks and detector setups: